International law - Tech &AI - Negotiations - Peacebuilding

 I graduated with my Ph.D. in International Public Law from Kazan Federal University, where I also taught a wide range of courses, including International Public Law, History of International Law, European System of Human Rights.
 I enjoy teaching in formal and non-formal settings.
 Take a look at my teaching portfolio here.

 Last, but not least, I enjoy working and volunteering with local and international peace-building initiatives.
-I am on the Executive Committee of a youth-led NGO "A Common World Among the Youth" (ACWAY).
+I am the director of "A Common World Among the Youth" (ACWAY) - a youth-led charity that supports grassroots peacebuilding activities led by young people in more than 85 countries.
 Check out more about ACWAY and my other peace-building work here.